cog-isa/htm-rl/log.md

     - try it for our experiments
 - Eugene
   - lidar: distance + type of obstacle (wall or reward)
 - Petr
   - report
-    - till 01.10 reg to the conf ?? (ask link)
+    - to 01.10 reg to the [conf](http://iiti.rgups.ru/ru/important-dates/)
-    - till 15.10 report
+    - to 15.10 report
   - REAL
-    - check planner more
+    - planner - dig deeper
-    - no goal is interesting
+    - absence of goal looks interesting
-    - linked lab - interesting works on intrinsic motivation (maybe to contact them)
+    - linked [lab](https://www.istc.cnr.it/group/locen) - interesting works on intrinsic motivation; maybe to contact them in future
   - MCTS
     - make pseudocode or images
-    - to the next call: prepare a talk for all
+    - to the next call: prepare a talk
     - explicit goal setting